Customer not paying invoice? Here are the 12 most common excuses

 The ‘nobody’s home’ excuse.
 It’s an effective one, insofar as payment will have to be delayed until the authorised sender is available.
 But in our experience, this will only serve to delay the inevitable.

-Customer not paying for building work – Excuse 7.
+Customer not paying invoice? – Excuse 7.

 “We’re in the process of changing banks.”